 “It’s a real problem, although it’s quite rare,” says Dr. Alex Evers, an anesthesiologist at Washington University in St. Louis.
 “Anesthesia awareness can lead to post-traumatic stress disorder,” a severe anxiety disorder that can arise after a terrifying ordeal.

 Scientists have developed strategies to identify and prevent anesthesia awareness.
 Small studies suggested that brain monitors might help.
 But in 2008, Evers and his colleagues reported the results of the largest study to compare different techniques.
 Brain monitoring did no better than standard monitoring in preventing anesthesia awareness.

 Addiction to alcohol or drugs increases the risk for anesthesia awareness, but doctors can’t accurately predict who will be affected.
-A research team in Canada identified variations in a that may allow animals to form memories while under anesthesia.
+A research team in Canada identified variations in a A stretch of DNA, a substance you inherit from your parents, that defines characteristics such as eye color, your risk for disease and your likely response to different medications. that may allow animals to form memories while under anesthesia.
 Ongoing studies are exploring whether this gene plays a role in anesthesia awareness in people.

 Other researchers are searching for genes that may affect how anesthetic drugs are processed, or metabolized, by the body.
 Genetic differences might affect the proper dosage or the selection of drugs for each patient.